 1920 November Colonist reports station "has been closed."
 The closure was brought about by the station becoming redundant as Estevan and Gonzales/Victoria overlapped Pachena's coverage area.
 Station buildings and equipment were mothballed and left on station.

 1921 In July the lightkeeper's residence burns down.
 He moves his family into the unused wireless station dwelling.

 In September the DF station at Tatoosh, NW tip of the Olympic Peninsula is commissioned.
 All communication and bearings will be done on 800 meters (375 kHz).

 1923 In September the Pachena location is being evaluated for a Direction Finding Station.
-Marconi DF receiver listening on an 800 meter (375 kHz) wavelength.
+The receiver is a battery operated Marconi DF set listening on an 800 meter (375 kHz) wavelength.
+It uses two huge triangular shaped loop antennas, 500 feet a side, set at right angles to each other in an E-W N-S direction.
+DF house is under the center 100 foot mast.
+(Fricker says it was in an office at the top of a high rocky cliff.
+This would have been the old wireless station office.)
 Tests and installation completed by November.
 Average of 300 bearings a month are being made, according to Eddie Haughton, the B.C.
 Superintendent.
-Coast station re-activated with a 1.5 kWatt Marconi synchronous spark transmitter.
+DF station activated with a 1.5 kWatt Marconi synchronous spark transmitter.
+Station is powered by Edison type batteries, charged by a Fairbanks-Morse horizontal engine.
 In December the steamer "Hawaii Maru" very grateful Pachena DF was there to help.
+(Not certain if the DF station accepted commercial traffic, only concentrating on DF'ing.)
 News item in April mentions the DF station at Tatoosh (N.W. tip of Washington State) is operational but is having difficulty finding trained staff.
+Instructive Times article informing a ship how to ask for a radio bearing.
+The March 1923 editon of the Victoria Times devoted a whole page to the station.